“What Happened” (2017) is Hillary Clinton’s memoir book on the 2016 campaign elections.

-I didn’t see much ownership or self-analysis on her own mistakes.
-The power and passion of Sanders and Trump campaigns that she lacking barely gets any credit, but that was in my opinion one of the biggest contributor to the result.
+I didn’t see much ownership or self-analysis of her own mistakes.
+The power and passion of Sanders and Trump campaigns that she lacked barely gets any credit, but that was in my opinion one of the biggest contributors to the result.

 And I believe she fails to see how damaging to her rep the Wall Street speeches were.
 And that was another huge stain on her image she never managed to clean.